vir-dom/Artificial_Incoherence/README.md

   <li>deeplearning_artificial_incoherence.ipynb is the notebook for the first milestone
   <li>deeplearning_artificial_incoherence2.ipynb is the notebook for the second milestone (this includes the model training and evaluation)
   <li>deeplearning_artificial_incoherence_final.ipynb is the notebook for the final submission.
 This has our whole data preparation, modeling, evaluation, hyperparameter optimization code.
 This notebook includes a lot of comments and explanation.
 For running the codes there are comments in this notebook with every important information.
   <li> mobile_app folder contains the Flutter project with the source code inside.
-Working application will be presented on the exam with phisical mobile device
+Working application will be presented on the exam with physical mobile device
   <li> server_app folder contains the source code of the Flask web API.
 It will be deployed on AWS EC2 instance.

   (Note: in the code, we used Google Drive as storage for our files.
 There are many steps where we saved some variables (X_train, X_test, ...)